-This guide aims to serve as an overview of best practices for vendor management, and will illustrate the risks to consider when managing vendors, 6 key vendor management best practices, a vendor checklist, solutions for vendor management and more.
+This guide aims to serve as an overview of best practices for vendor management and will illustrate the risks to consider when managing vendors, 6 key vendor management best practices, a vendor checklist, supplier management solutions, and more.

 Did you know that over 80% of corporate scandals can be tied to failures in vendor management?
 Here at LogicManager, we often say that you can outsource processes, but you can’t outsource risk.
 Just because a vendor is completing a process for you doesn’t mean that at the end of the day, your organization doesn’t hold any of the risks associated with that process.
 In fact, it’s quite the opposite.

 Your vendors’ risks should be considered risks of your very own.
 That’s why it’s critical when performing vendor management activities to take a risk-based approach.
 Take for example the risk your organization is up against when your vendors are customer-facing: if they are not meeting the standards you and your customers hold your business to, those potential or existing customers might take their business elsewhere.

 This is just one example of how failure in vendor management can directly impact your bottom line.
 Customers don’t care if a mishap or scandal’s root cause lies with your vendor; at the end of the day, your organization allowed the risk to manifest and impact their experience.
 In 2013, Target fell victim to a security breach that gave hackers access to millions of customers’ sensitive information.
 On top of the $202 million they spent on legal fees, Target shelled out nearly $20 million in a multistate settlement.
 Their sales also decreased dramatically.
 The hackers gained access via a third party POS system, meaning that the entire scandal could have been prevented had Target practiced proper risk-based vendor management.

 This list of 6 vendor management best practices can be referenced as a comprehensive guide for taking a risk-based approach to vendor management: